• Carbon Emission Estimation

 6. Demolition

 With the emission benchmarks established, we can improve designs to reduce carbon emissions and increase the overall sustainability of housing developments.
 Since February 2011, we have adopted carbon emission estimation for the six aspects above during the design phase of all new public housing projects.
+In 2023/24, we conducted carbon emission estimation for 9 new public housing projects.

 Kai Tak Site 1A project design with the application...
 1